• Skip to primary navigation

 Meeta's Pro-Tips

-Follow my pro-tips to make your besan halwa delicious and mouthwatering.
+Follow my pro tips to make your besan halwa delicious and mouthwatering.

-• This halwa gives out a wonderful nutty taste and the right way to get it is by roasting it correctly on low heat.
-Too much roasting will give a burnt taste and too little roasting will make the dish raw.
+• This halwa gives out a wonderful nutty taste, and the right way to get it is by roasting it correctly on low heat.
+Too much roasting will give a burnt taste, and too little roasting will make the dish raw.
 So, it is best to roast it till the besan flour gives out a nutty aroma.

 • Don't skimp on ghee while making halwa (really, any halwa).

-• You can either use water or milk or combination of both to prepare this besan halwa.
+• You can either use water or milk or a combination of both to prepare this besan halwa.
 Using milk will give a lighter color to this halwa, but the taste will be just as good.

-• You can add nuts, saffron or cardamom to this recipe or skip them to your preference.
+• You can add nuts, saffron, or cardamom to this recipe or skip them to your preference.

 • Store the excess halwa in the refrigerator.
 Serve it by reheating it in a pan or in the microwave (30 seconds) until the ghee melts and the halwa softens.